mariadb-corporation/mariadb-columnstore-server/README.md

 ColumnStore release, not all features planned for the MariaDB ColumnStore 1.0 series are included in this release.

-Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, Debain 8..
+Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, and Debain 8..
 Building on other platforms will be certified in a later release.

 A few things to notice: